PostHog/posthog.com/contents/handbook/growth/sales/new-sales.md

 - Summarizes what they’re after and how Posthog is a great/bad fit
 - Lays out next steps on both sides
 - Shares a proposed timetable for the evaluation and onboarding process
-- Includes any useful lin=ks (e.g. Docs page, competitor comparisons, relevant case studies)
+- Includes any useful links (e.g. Docs page, competitor comparisons, relevant case studies)

 The AE acts as the support person during this period, usually answering questions in Slack.